What is Care To Be Different?

 You may be going through the initial assessment process or feeling stuck with an appeal – or you may be claiming back care fees retrospectively.

 If you need a specialist solicitor to help you with your individual case, read more here.

 Why does Care To Be Different exist?

 In an ideal world, it wouldn’t be needed at all.
 Sadly, the care funding system can be a minefield for families.

-Since setting up Care To Be Different she has heard from hundreds of families, the vast majority of whom have experienced appalling practice by NHS and local authority assessors.
-She speaks about the subject at length on radio, TV and in the press and has often been featured and quoted in the press.
+Care To Be Different website is based on the stories of hundreds of families, the vast majority of whom have experienced appalling practice by NHS and local authority assessors.

 “Today I have the peace of mind that I fought hard for my parents while they were in care – protecting their financial interests and also doing what I could to make sure they received the care they were entitled to.
 But it wasn’t always that way.

 “When my parents first went into care I knew nothing about the care system – and I found that very few people in ‘authority’ were willing to help me.
 Their first questions were all about my parents’ money, and few people seemed concerned about their actual care needs.